 Avianca LifeMiles

-LifeMiles added family pooling in early March 2024, offering pools with up to seven family members.
-This new ability to share miles without a cost is a nice benefit for anyone who has status of any level in LifeMiles.
-However, general “members” without elite status still have to pay to transfer miles to other members.
+LifeMiles added family pooling in early March 2024, offering pools with up to seven family members (2 adults and up to 5 minors).
+This ability to share miles without a cost is a nice benefit for anyone who has status at any level with LifeMiles.
+However, general “members” without elite status still have to pay to transfer miles to other members not in the pool.

 British Airways slashed the cost of sharing Avios in early 2023, but it's possible to avoid the costs altogether by creating a Household Account.